timmcginley/Agile/Schedule/index.md

 * Client reports

 ### Activity 1: Analyse existing systems
-Gather data on each of your existing systems including:
+Gather data onto on excel sheet on each of your existing systems including:
 * SITE - conditions under the ground
 * FLR - Floor elevations, F2F, F2C
 * SPC - List of spaces